SoftBank's Son confirms Walmart to acquire India's Flipkart

-TOKYO (Reuters) - U.S. retail giant Walmart Inc (WMT.N) is acquiring Indian e-commerce player Flipkart, SoftBank Group (9984.T) chief executive Masayoshi Son said on Wednesday.
+TOKYO, May 9 (Reuters) - U.S. retail giant Walmart Inc is acquiring Indian e-commerce player Flipkart, SoftBank Group chief executive Masayoshi Son said on Wednesday.

 The Walmart-Flipkart deal was sealed on Tuesday night, Japan Time, Son said on a conference call after SoftBank reported earnings, adding that its investment in the Indian online marketplace had almost doubled.